The Last Mile (prison rehabilitation program)

 Turn 2 U Inc. dba The Last Mile (TLM) is an Oakland, CA based 501(c)(3) nonprofit organization whose mission is to provide opportunities for personal and professional growth for justice-impacted individuals through education and technology training.

-The Last Mile is celebrating more than a decade as an organization, originating with its first program in San Quentin State Prison with the California Department of Corrections and Rehabilitation.
+The Last Mile originated with its first program in San Quentin State Prison with the California Department of Corrections and Rehabilitation.
 TLM has leveraged the power of public-private partnerships with Department of corrections and industry-leading companies to build and expand its programs.

 Programs are currently operating in 16 facilities across 7 states in the United States, including California, Indiana, Oklahoma, Michigan, North Dakota, Montana and Massachusetts.
 TLM has been able to expand its purpose, "To Imagine, Build, and Open Doors," into other facilities through these partnerships as well as funding and employment opportunities from the technology sector.
-Through in-prison education, transitional support, and workforce reentry, TLM is disrupting the system of mass incarceration across the United States.
-In-classroom curricula and course material prepare students for meaningful employment in modern job roles including web development, software engineering, and audio and video production.
-Students cultivate personal and professional development in alignment with the technical education and with the support of TLM reentry staff, volunteers, and a community founded on shared lived experience.

 History

 After visiting a business class at San Quentin State Prison, Chris Redlitz and Beverly Parenti created The Last Mile.
-The program was founded to address the high rates of unemployment amongst the formerly incarcerated population after they are released, by empowering justice-impacted people with the skills needed to succeed in today's job market.
+The program was founded to address the high rates of unemployment amongst the formerly incarcerated population after they are released, by empowering justice-impacted people with the skills needed to succeed in today's job market.Students cultivate personal and professional development in alignment with the technical education and with the support of TLM reentry staff, volunteers, and a community founded on shared lived experience.In-classroom curricula and course material prepare students for meaningful employment in modern job roles including web development, software engineering, and audio and video production.